Three tips to maintain a productive & healthy summer

 Here are 3 tips to enjoy this summer, while staying healthy and productive too:

 1. Lighten Up: - While traditional windows let sunlight in, they often come with the uncomfortable side effects of heat and glare.
 This forces people to shut their blinds or curtains during the day, disconnecting them from nature and the outdoors.
-However, by investing in a smart glass solution, you can cut out the unwanted heat and glare and still enjoy the light and views.
+However, by investing in a smart windows, you can cut out the unwanted heat and glare and still enjoy the light and views.
 By avoiding blinds and shutters and letting in optimized light, you’ll be surprised by how much your productivity can improve.
 According to a study conducted by Cornell Professor Dr. Alan Hedge, workers in office environments with smart windows reported a 51 percent drop in the incidence of eyestrain and a 63 percent drop in the incidence of headaches, both of which can detract from productivity.
 If you don’t have smart windows yet – or worse – have no windows at all in your office, be sure to frequently step outside and enjoy some sunshine.
 You will return to work better for it.

 2. Stay hydrated during the day: - Drinking plenty of water during the day will help you keep cool and refreshed through the evening.
 We all know, that coffee or soda can seem so much more delicious; however, caffeine can dehydrate you and further cause sleep disturbances, so be sure to consume them wisely.